Regina 7.4 Calculation Engine

 size_t size (int whichSide) const

-int side (size_t simplex) const
+int side (size_t node) const

-void set (size_t simplex, int newSide)
+void set (size_t node, int newSide)

 bool isTrivial () const